 The more common type of phishing attacks are ones that try to dupe you into handing over a username and password, either by linking to a fake version of a site you trust and asking you to log in or requesting you send it over email (see below).
 In these cases, not only do you compromise that account specifically, but if you’re one of the roughly 84% of people who reuse their passwords, you risk compromising all your other accounts too.

 Finally, if you fall for a phishing attack that asks you to download a malicious attachment, and your antivirus somehow doesn’t stop it, then congratulations, you have an infected computer.
-What happens next largely depends on what the malware is supposed to do, but it could be anything from stealing your data, holding it ransom, deleting everything, or just “borrowing” your processing power to mine bitcoin.
+What happens next largely depends on what the malware is supposed to do, but it could be anything from stealing your data, holding it ransom, deleting everything, making you join a botnet or just “borrowing” your processing power to mine bitcoin.